KristianColville1/mp4-url-recorder/README.md

   Solution C:

-  * This would be similar to solution A but perhaps cheaper or more resources are considered.
+  * This would be similar to solution A
-  * Will be updated as tools are explored.
+  * Probably need to use boto3 instead of python bot for manipulating objects in S3

 ### Needs